 In terms of the actual construction of the mattress, it has five separate layers and measures over 12” thick in total.

 The bottom layer is the bedrock for the mattress and is comprised of a dense, firm layer of latex foam.
-Next are 7” pocketed coils, which tend to do a better job at limiting motion transfer than traditional innerspring units.
-On top of that is a 3” layer of dunlop latex foam.
-In the image below, we cut the mattress open to test out the latex foam.
+Next are 6” “Caliber Edge Coil Support Pocketed Coils”, which tend to do a better job at limiting motion transfer than traditional innerspring units.
+On top of that is a 1” layer of 1.5lb eco-friendly “Comfort Foam.”
+It basically works as a transition layer in between the dense support foam, and latex foam above.

 As you can see in the graphic above, each of the firmness levels falls on a spectrum.
 This is because softness/firmness will change from person to person.
 A more petite individual will experience a bed to be firmer than a heavier person would.
 Therefore, we can’t say exactly how firm you will interpret the bed to be, but we can give you a pretty accurate range.

-As for how the mattress feels, well, it’s more neutral and airy (i.e. no stuck-in-the-mud feeling).
-As mentioned above, the bed kind of feels like one big pillow.
+As for how the mattress feels, well, it’s more neutral and bouncy (i.e. no stuck-in-the-mud feeling).
+As mentioned above, the bed kind of feels like one big responsive pillow.
 It’s very comfortable—almost dangerously comfortable.

 This mattress will indeed be just fine for strict side sleepers.
 It offers a heck of a lot of pressure relief and is one of those mattresses that’s immediately comfortable.

 The Firm model is the way to go.
-The Medium option is probably a bit too soft for strict back and/or stomach sleepers.
+The Medium option is probably a bit too soft for average to heavy strict back and/or stomach sleepers.

 If you tend to rotate between several sleeping positions, you should first consider which position you favor most.
 If that’s your back or stomach, we’d say look at the Firm option.
 If that’s your side, we’d say go for the Medium option.
 Either way, the bed is highly responsive and makes switching positions at night pretty much effortless.

-The only models that we can’t recommend for combo sleepers is the Plush models.
-Those really are for side sleepers only.
+The only model that we can’t recommend for combo sleepers is the Plush model.
+That’s really for side sleepers only.

 We wouldn’t say that this mattress sleeps particularly cool, nor would we say that it sleeps hot.
 It’s more neutral overall.
 If you sleep slightly warm, neutral, or slightly cool, we think you’ll be just fine with the temperature regulation of this mattress.